Skip to main content

 Get real-time insights from understandable data visualizations with our Grant Performance Dashboard.
 This feature makes it simpler to report high-level progress over time, keeping you and your team aligned on fundraising goals.

-Easily track your grant trajectory, right at your fingertips!
+Track your grant trajectory, right at your fingertips!
 You can monitor grants at a glance throughout the prospecting, application, and post-submission phases.

 Value add

-Strengthen Your Grants Strategy: When you can see, share, and interpret the results of your approach clearly, you can focus your work more effectively.
+Strengthen Your Grants Strategyβ€”When you can clearly see, share, and interpret the results of your approach, you can focus your work more effectively.

 Internal Reporting: Leave the data work to us!
-Report your grant progress to your manager at a moment's notice.
+Report your progress to your manager at a moment's notice.
 No need to spend your valuable time tediously aggregating spreadsheet data to create graphs.

-Status updates: Share the current state of your grants pipeline, relevant programs, and proposed & awarded funding across key dates.
+• Status updates: Share the current state of your grants pipeline, relevant programs, and proposed & awarded funding across key dates.

 Chart types

-There are seven (7) high-level grant performance charts currently available on your dashboard.
+There are seven (7) high-level grant performance charts currently available on your Dashboard.
 These metrics cover prospecting, application, and fundraising efforts with simple, visual reporting:

 Amount Awarded: Assess success by grant awards over time.
 Easily visualize your total yearly award sums ($).